-When marketing your software to developers, letting your product do the talking is the most effective technique to drive product awareness and adoption.
-Allowing developers to play around with your software, look under the hood, test its capabilities/limitations, and even build a proof of concept — these are the experiences that technical audiences want to have with your product.
+When marketing your software to developers, letting your product talk is the most effective technique to drive product awareness and adoption.
+Allowing developers to play around with your software, look under the hood, test its capabilities/limitations, and even build a proof of concept — these experiences that technical audiences want to have with your product.

 But it’s important to make the experience as frictionless as possible.
 If users have to jump through hoops or have issues with complicated installations, they will give up on your product and look for an alternative solution.